Bipolar patients oblivious to medication non-adherence risks

-medwireNews: European psychiatrists' survey findings suggest that over half of all patients with bipolar disorder (BD) on prescribed medication show compliance difficulties, with most unable to attribute their deteriorating condition to this behavior.
+medwireNews: European psychiatrists' survey findings suggest that over half of all patients with bipolar disorder (BD) on prescribed medication show compliance issues, with most unable to attribute their deteriorating condition to this behavior.

-The 15-question survey, which was designed to ascertain 2448 psychiatrists' perceptions on the level and causes of nonadherence in eight European countries, revealed that 57% of their BD patients had medication compliance concerns.
+The 15-question survey designed to ascertain 2448 psychiatrists' perceptions on the level and causes of non-adherence in eight European countries revealed that 57% of their BD patients had medication compliance issues.

 An irregular daily routine, life circumstances, and feeling better were rated as the most important reasons for discontinuing medication.
 Additional consumption of alcohol and drugs was also reported as impacting medication adherence by 11% of psychiatrists.

 Conversely, worsening symptoms and intolerable side effects were considered as important factors in non-compliance by only 6% and 4% of psychiatrists, respectively.

 In total, 35% of psychiatrists reported that medication adherence could be potentially improved by ensuring friends, families, carers, and other healthcare professionals remind patients to take their medication as prescribed.

 "While clinicians may be aware of the extent and impact of non-adherence in patients with BD, they may not be using the most appropriate and effective tools with which it can be assessed," conclude the researchers.

 medwireNews (www.medwire-news.md) is an independent clinical news service provided by Springer Healthcare Limited. © Springer Healthcare Ltd; 2012